poanetwork/posdao-contracts/README.md

   - RandomAura.commitHash
   - RandomAura.revealSecret

-- `InitializerAuRa`: used once on network startup and then destroyed on genesis block.
-This contract is needed for initializing upgradable contracts on the genesis block since an upgradable contract can't have the constructor.
-The bytecode of this contract is written by the `scripts/make_spec.js` into `spec.json` along with other contracts.
+- `InitializerAuRa`: used once on network startup and then destroyed.
+This contract is needed for initializing upgradable contracts since an upgradable contract can't have the constructor.
+The bytecode of this contract is written by the `scripts/make_spec.js` into `spec.json` along with other contracts when initializing on genesis block.

 - `KeyGenHistory`: stores the validator’s public keys needed for the HoneyBadger BFT engine and for storing events used by HBBFT nodes.